Configure log forwarders

 See Feed examples for details of each feed.

-Select either UDP or TCP.
-Ensure this protocol matches the log listener.
+Select UDP or TCP.
+This protocol must match that of the log listener.

-Enter the DNS resolvable or IP address of the remote Syslog listener.
+The DNS resolvable hostname or IP address of the remote Syslog listener.

 - Click Okay.